 Feature Event: Kambarang Cultural Sound Healing Session

-Olman Walley (Boorloo Aborginal Cultural Experiences) and Julian Silburn (Sound Alchemy) are joining forces to conduct a cultural sound healing session, set to the beautiful backdrop of Herdsman Lake at dusk.
+Olman Walley (Boorloo Aboriginal Cultural Experiences) and Julian Silburn (Sound Alchemy) are joining forces to conduct a cultural sound healing session, set to the beautiful backdrop of Herdsman Lake at dusk.

 The session is designed to welcome in the Noongar season of Kambarang, and will inform you of the changing season, acknowledging and appreciating the connection to country and our place within nature.